LinusTuring/leaflet-easyPrint-bbox/README.md

 * Supports saving to png, as well as printing
 * Compatible with both Leaflet v1+ and 0.7
 * Tested on Chrome, Firefox
-  * Incompatible with IE & Edge due to `dom-to-image` dependency
+  * Incompatible with IE & Edge due to `dom-to-image-more` dependency

 Check out the [demo](http://rowanwins.github.com/leaflet-easyPrint/).